 Day 4: Start to Create a Routine

-Now that your dog is beginning to trust you and you know them a little better, you can start to introduce a routine that will help to ensure they feel safe and secure.
+Now that your dog is beginning to trust you and you know them a little better, you can start to introduce a routine that will help to ensure they feel safe and secure and get used to the new environment.

-For their routine, you’ll need to work in meals, walks, time for training, rest periods and brain games, which will keep them mentally stimulated.
+For their routine, you’ll need to work on meals, walks, time for training, rest periods and brain games, which will keep them mentally stimulated.
+Spend time at the dog park so your pooch can burn off energy and you can both bond over a game of fetch.

-Dogs like to have a predictable routine, especially those dogs that have been in a shelter and haven’t had the best start to their life.
+Dogs like to have a predictable routine, especially those canines that have been in animal shelters or sold from pet stores because they haven’t had the best start to their lives.

 Day 5: Begin Training